 Members can also compete in the County, Regional and National Cross Country Championship races during this period.

-Please check the Latest News page of this website or our Group page on Facebook a few days before each activity/run to check that it is on/full details etc.
+Please check the What's On page of this website or our Group page on Facebook a few days before each activity/run to check that it is on/full details etc.

 Monday - Track night.
 See Track Section of this website.
 Suitable for all levels from beginners to experienced runners.

 Wednesday - Club Night run from WLC at 7pm, typically 10k in distance.
 Suitable for those comfortable running 5 miles plus.
-Also May to September (inc) Beginners run of up to 5k (ending 30th September 2015) and 5 miles approx.
+Also May to September (inc) Beginners run of up to 5k and 5 miles approx.

 Saturday morning parkrun.
 At 9am FREE timed 5k runs/races at Wanstead Flats (Harrow Road), Valentines Park, Ilford and many other venues across London, the UK and other Countries.
 Suitable for all levels from beginners to experienced runners.